 Yolo County Children Receive More Than 12,000 Books Through United Way During Pandemic

-SACRAMENTO – Yolo County children stuck at home during the
+SACRAMENTO (9/2/20) – Yolo County children stuck at home during

-pandemic had reading activities through the summer thanks to
+the pandemic had reading activities through the summer

-and educational materials to holding a virtual version of
+to holding a virtual version of the Woodland Kids

-the Woodland Kids Read and Dream literacy event, United
+Read and Dream literacy event, United Way worked to

-Way worked to help Yolo County children avoid the summer
+help Yolo County children avoid the summer learning gap

 “In a normal year, kids can fall behind by two to three months over the summer unless they have learning opportunities to help close the gap,” said Stephanie Bray, president and CEO, United Way California Capital Region.
 “By the time they reach fifth grade, this achievement gap compounds and low-income students can fall up to three years behind their peers.
 I’m proud of how quickly we were able to adapt our Yolo County reading programs so kids could continue to learn during this challenging summer.”